jmhjr316-Git/IVR_Automation_AI/README.md

 - **JSON History**: Complete session history in JSON format
 - **Markdown Reports**: Human-readable reports of the navigation session
 - **Log Files**: Detailed logs for debugging and analysis

-## Dependencies

-This project depends on:

-- **IVR Flow Tester**: From the IVR Crawler project, handles the actual IVR calls
-- **IVR State Tracker**: Tracks the state of the IVR system during navigation

 ## Troubleshooting